TritonDataCenter/rfd/rfd/0148/README.md

 descendants.

 A VM snapshot uses a recursive ZFS snapshot of the `zones/<uuid>` filesystem.
-Each snapshot is then sent from the ZFS pool and stored in manta along with metadata.
+Each snapshot may then be sent from the ZFS pool and stored in manta along with metadata.
 The initial snapshot is sent as a full stream.
 Subsequent snapshots may be sent as full or incremental streams.